Blosc/blogsite/posts/ctable-b2z-queries.rst

 .. image:: /images/ctable-b2z-queries/compare-query-time-cold.png
    :align: center
    :width: 75%
-   :alt: Cold query times: blosc2 0.056s, duckdb 0.107s, arrow 0.137s, polars 0.298s, pandas 0.534s
+   :alt: Cold query times: blosc2 0.057s, duckdb 0.106s, arrow 0.142s, polars 0.302s, pandas 0.539s

-CTable answers in **0.056 s** — about **1.9x faster than DuckDB** (0.107 s), 2.4x faster than PyArrow (0.137 s), 5x faster than polars (0.298 s) and 9.5x faster than pandas (0.534 s).
+CTable answers in **0.057 s** — about **1.9x faster than DuckDB** (0.106 s), 2.5x faster than PyArrow, 5.3x faster than polars and 9.4x faster than pandas.

-Let us be clear about why, because it is not magic and it is not a faster CPU loop.
+Let's be clear about why: it is not magic and it is not a faster CPU loop.
 On a cold cache, the dominant cost is bytes coming off the disk.
 The SUMMARY indexes let CTable prune roughly **89% of the blocks** for this query: those blocks are neither read nor decompressed.
 Pruning pays twice — less I/O *and* less CPU — and on a first-touch query the I/O half is the whole ballgame.

 Warm cache: a dead heat with a real database
 --------------------------------------------